amancioandre/journal-cli/README.md

   --no-conf Creates an empty configuration file

-### Open
+### Create

-Opens, or create a new week entry, for the current year with your default editor.
+Create a new week entry, or open an existing, for the current year with your VSCode as a default editor.

 ```bash
 $ journal open